All First-Year Writing faculty are required to:

 Administrative Limits to Re-Hiring

 All questions about continuing employment should be addressed to the First-Year Writing Director.
-The English Department seeks to re-hire successful faculty to the extent that administrative and other rulings allow, and to the extent that we have courses that need faculty.
+The First-Year Writing program seeks to re-hire successful faculty to the extent that administrative and other rulings allow, and to the extent that we have courses that need faculty.
 If the department observes problems or issues with an individual’s teaching, our first action will be to consult with faculty and work together to understand the issue, and if necessary, make changes.